standard-schema/standard-schema/README.md

 ### Do I need to include `standard-schema` as a dependency?

 You can include `standard-schema` as a dev dependency and consume the library exclusively with `import type`.
-The library may export some runtime utility functions but they are only available for convenience.
+The `standard-schema` package only exports types.
+You can also copy-paste the contents of `index.ts` into your project.

 ### Why tilde `~`?